-A determination of the discharge's potential to cause an exceedance of the Water Quality Standards was conducted as required by 40 CFR 122.44(d).
+A determination of the discharge's potential to cause an exceedance of the water quality standards was conducted as required by 40 CFR 122.44(d).
 The reasonable potential determination was evaluated with procedures given in the Technical Support Document for Water Quality-based Toxics Control (EPA/505/2-90-001) and the Department's Permit Writer's Manual (Ecology Publication 92-109, July 1994).
-The determination indicated that the discharge has no reasonable potential to cause a violation of Water Quality Standards, thus an effluent limit is not warranted.
+The determination was made for few chemicals with available data and also water quality criteria.
+The evaluation indicated that the discharge has no reasonable potential to cause a violation of water quality standards, thus an effluent limit is not warranted.